princjef/mageutil/bintool/README.md

 func Must(t *BinTool, err error) *BinTool
 ```

-Must provides a utility for asserting that methods returning a BinTool and an error have no error\.
-If there is an error\, this call will panic\.
+Must provide a utility for asserting that methods returning a BinTool and an error have no error.
+If there is an error, this call will panic.

 ### func [New](<https://github.com/princjef/mageutil/blob/master/bintool/bintool.go#L72>)